jurassicLizard/byte-ao/README.md

 ## Security Considerations
 This library includes functionality to securely erase sensitive data from memory, but offers no guarantees against sophisticated memory forensic techniques or side-channel attacks.
 Always follow security best practices when handling cryptographic material.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-## Contribution
-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## WIPs and TODOs
 - Add SIMD acceleration for performance-critical operations
 - Add parallelization (Multi-Threading)